BigIronTech/engineeringtests/full-stack/senior/isr-address-test/user-story.md

 # User Story
-As an ISR, I would like a web application that I can upload the lead list given to me by my manager, and if I made one, my own separate lead list that as well.
+As an ISR, I would like a web application that I can upload the lead list given to me by my manager, and if I made one, my own separate lead list as well.

 After uploading, I would like to receive a combined list of all my leads.
 They should be ordered so that I visit all the leads with the shortest total commute distance.